christian-klein/react-meme/README.md

     ![web developer dashboard themes](./img/wdd-themes-9.png)
     - Save your change and push the updates to the theme to the server.
     - In the DX Web Developer Dashboard go to Script Applications and hit refresh.
 Since you linked the build folder into the scripts folder in step 8, you should now see the react-meme application.
-    - Script Applications are stored as content in the CMS, and the sp-config.json file in the build folder configures the DX Web Developer Dashboard appropriately.
+    - Script Applications are stored as content in the CMS, and the sp-config.json file in the src folder configures the DX Web Developer Dashboard appropriately.
 See the documentation on [command line push support](https://help.hcltechsw.com/digital-experience/8.5/script-portlet/cmd_line_push_cmd.html) for more information.
     - You can now push the application to the server using the push option.
     ![web developer dashboard themes](./img/wdd-script-1.png)
     - Create a new page in DX and choose the React profile for it in the advanced page settings.
 You should see the react-meme application listed under Script Applications.
 Add it to the page and exit edit mode.
     ![web developer dashboard themes](./img/wdd-portlet-1.png)
-    - To edit the code, click watch in the Web Developer Dashboard and run babel in watch mode using npx
+    - Edit the code, click watch in the Web Developer Dashboard and run `npm run build`.
+If you have watch enabled in the Developer Dashboard, changes will be synchronized to the server.

-        ```npx babel --watch src --out-dir ./build --presets react-app/prod```

-        from the root of the project.

 **Notes:**

-All static content such as CSS files, the sp-config.json, images etc. must be in the build folder since this is really our script application.

-You can edit the scrip application on the portal server, and since we are not using a packager/minifier, all code is there (non JSX).
+You can edit the scrip application on the portal server, but since we are  a packager/minifier, you may want to change the webpack.prod.js file before debugging inside DX.
+Change:

-All JSX code is in the src folder of the project and the babel watcher is converting it into the javascript the browser can actually handle, with the output directory being the build directory.
+    mode: "production",

+to

+    mode: "development",
+    devtool: "none",

+and remove the `optimization:` section.

 ## Attribution
 The portlet app code is based on the freeCodeCap.org React course on [youTube](https://youtu.be/DLX62G4lc44).
 Check it out if you are new to React since it gives a great introduction to core React concepts.